gohugoio/hugoDocs/content/en/content-management/comments.md

 ---
 title: Comments
-description: Hugo ships with an internal Disqus template, but this isn't the only commenting system that will work with your new Hugo website.
+description: Hugo ships with an embedded Disqus partial, but this isn't the only commenting system that will work with your new Hugo website.
 categories: []
 keywords: []
 aliases: [/extras/comments/]
 ---

-Hugo ships with support for [Disqus](https://disqus.com/), a third-party service that provides comment and community capabilities to websites via JavaScript.
+Hugo ships with support for [Disqus][], a third-party service that provides comment and community capabilities to websites via JavaScript.

-Your theme may already support Disqus, but if not, it is easy to add to your templates via [Hugo's built-in Disqus partial][disquspartial].
+Your theme may already support Disqus, but if not, it is easy to add to your templates via Hugo's [embedded partial][].

 ## Add Disqus